pyapp-org/pyapp/docs/getting-started.rst

     cookiecutter gh:pyapp-org/pyapp.cookiecutter

-.. info:: You can skip this step if you want to just get the info.
+.. tip:: You can skip this step if you want to just get the info.

 Project Structure